AxisCommunications/acap-native-sdk-examples/tensorflow-to-larod/README.md

 ## Designing the application

-To upload the algorithm to the camera, it needs to be packaged as an [ACAP](https://www.axis.com/products/analytics/acap) and compiled.
-As this ACAP is going to perform inference on images captured by the camera and output a prediction on if there are any persons or cars present in the image, some C code is needed.
-The ACAP code that is relevant to this example is located in [/env/app/tensorflow_to_larod.c](env/app/tensorflow_to_larod.c).
+To upload the algorithm to the camera, it needs to be packaged as an [ACAP application](https://www.axis.com/products/analytics/acap) and compiled.
+As this ACAP application is going to perform inference on images captured by the camera and output a prediction on if there are any persons or cars present in the image, some C code is needed.
+The application code that is relevant to this example is located in [/env/app/tensorflow_to_larod.c](env/app/tensorflow_to_larod.c).
 This code is similar to the [vdo-larod](../vdo-larod) example, with emphasis put on the differences, such as input to and multiple outputs from the model as well as handling these predictions.

-In this section we will go over the _rough outline_ of what needs to be done to run inference for our model, but again, the full code is available in [/env/app/tensorflow_to_larod.c](env/app/tensorflow_to_larod.c).
+In this section we will go over the *rough outline* of what needs to be done to run inference for our model, but again, the full code is available in [/env/app/tensorflow_to_larod.c](env/app/tensorflow_to_larod.c).

 ### Setting up a video stream